 Out And About 10 July 2015: Big Roast

-Lorena Gastaldi from Storybook Communications extended an invitation to me on behalf of TuberTek to attend a big roast to celebrate the Avalanche potato.
+Lorena Gastaldi from Storybook Communications extended an invitation to me on behalf of TuberTek to attend a big roast on 10 July to celebrate the Avalanche potato.
 This Irish potato has a rough skin and white flesh and is suitable to use in many different ways, as was showcased by Chef Kerien D’Offizi.
 I went out and about to The Foresters Arms in Newlands, my first visit to one of the oldest pubs in Cape Town.

 We were served three soups to start – potato, braised leek and Camembert veloute with crispy streaky bacon and garlic croutons; fragrant prawn, potato and coconut laksa which was too spicy for my palate, and seasonal winter minestrone soup, potato dumplings and Grana Padana and basil oil.
 The roast meal consisted of a slow roasted Karoo leg of lamb which was a bit dry, 12 hour BBQ pork belly that was amazing, roasted seasonal vegetables, boardelaise jus, traditional roast potato, truffle’d potato gnocchi pommodora ‘al forno, pommes pure’ with Grana Padana and roasted garlic and potato and wild mushroom dauphinoise.
 There was also a madras spiced potato cigar which was not my favourite use of the potatoes at all.
 If that was not enough food, we were offered a dessert plate consisting of potato and banana beignets which were delicious and served with an Asian infusing maple dipping sauce which was more of a caramel on the plate.
 The 70% Belgium dark chocolate, potato and espresso fondant was far too dense for my liking and the candied walnut chantilly did nothing to tone it down.
 The decadent home made chocolate truffles were very decadent indeed! (spelling as per menu).